James McEachin: Civilian career

 McEachin played Mr. Turner, a tax collector for the Internal Revenue Service, and later a character named Solomon Jackson, a co-worker that Archie Bunker tries to recruit for his social club, on the television show All in the Family.
 He played the deejay Sweet Al Monte in Play Misty for Me (1971) with Clint Eastwood.
 In 1973, he starred as Harry Tenafly, the title character in Tenafly, a short-lived detective series about a police officer turned private detective who relied on his wits and hard work rather than guns and fistfights.
 As the star of that show, he is (along with Susan Saint James of McMillan and Wife) one of the last surviving actors to have starred as a title character from a series featured on the 1970s' NBC Mystery Movie.
 McEachin also appeared occasionally as Lieutenant Ron Crockett on Emergency!.
-In 1978, he played a police officer in Every Which Way But Loose.
+In 1978, he played a police officer in Every Which Way but Loose.
 In 1979, he played the role of a jaded ex-marine high school baseball coach in an episode ("Out at Home") of The White Shadow.

 He made his third film with Eastwood in 1983 when he starred as Detective Barnes in the fourth Dirty Harry movie, Sudden Impact.
 He also appeared as Dr. Victor Millson, chairman of the fictitious National Council of Astronautics in the 1984 movie 2010.
-In addition to his appearing role with Roy Scheider, his character often appears in video dispatches transmitted to the American astronauts in the film.
+In addition to his appearing in a role with Roy Scheider, his character often appears in video in dispatches transmitted to the American astronauts in the film.

 While continuing to guest star in many television series and appearing in several feature-length films, McEachin landed his most memorable role, that of Police Lieutenant Brock in the 1986 television movie Perry Mason: The Case of the Notorious Nun.
 He would reprise this role in more than a dozen Perry Mason telemovies from 1986 until 1995, starring opposite Raymond Burr.
 He appeared in the 1994 crime thriller Double Exposure.